IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Optimizing Provenance Queries with materialization

 In Section~\ref{sec:singleRule}, we studied optimizing the provenance retrieval queries for the lazy approach, where no additional data is materialized.
 Eager and hybrid approaches materialize additional data.
 An eager approach could be to materialize $PView$ (defined in Table~\ref{table:provDefn}).
 However, $PView$ could be a very large table with several columns and rows of data.
 In this section, we investigate novel hybrid approaches that materialize much less additional data, and perform comparable to (and often times, even better than) the eager approach that materializes $PView$.
 The constraints identified in Section~\ref{sec:dependencies} are still applicable, and are used to decrease the joins in the provenance retrieval queries.

 A user query can have multiple rules that form multiple steps (for instance, Q18 in TPC-H has two steps).
-In such a case, while computing the results of the original user query, we may choose to materialize additional data that may include for each row in the result, the key values corresponding to the rows from any of the base tables at any step that produced that result row.
 While our results apply for queries with any number of steps, for simplicity of illustration, we consider only queries with two steps (the results extend in a straightforward manner to any number of steps).
-A query with two steps is shown in Figure~\ref{fig:query}. $R$ is the result of the query. $R$ is defined using the base tables \begin{bt}T_1\end{bt}, \begin{bt}T_2\end{bt}, $\ldots$, \begin{bt}T_n\end{bt}, and the views $V_1$, $V_2$, $\ldots$, $V_m$.
-In Figure~\ref{fig:query}, the views are shown as defined using only base tables.
-Remember that from our Table~\ref{table:notations}, \begin{bt}T_1\end{bt} has attributes $A_{T_1}$ and key attributes $K_1$; the attributes of \begin{bt}T_{1{n_1}}\end{bt} is the set $A_{T_{1{n_1}}}$ and it has key attributes $K_{1{n_1}}$.
-Also, $V_1$ has attributes $A_{V_1}$.
+A query with two steps is shown in Figure~\ref{fig:query}.
+The Datalog program corresponding to Figure~\ref{fig:query} is shown in Program~\ref{pgm:oq}. $R$ is the result of the query. $R$ is defined using the base tables \begin{bt}T_1\end{bt}, \begin{bt}T_2\end{bt}, $\ldots$, \begin{bt}T_n\end{bt}, and the views $V_1$, $V_2$, $\ldots$, $V_m$.
+Remember that from Section~\ref{sec:background}, \begin{bt}T_1\end{bt} has attributes $A_{T_1}$ and key attributes $K_1$; \begin{bt}T_{1{n_1}}\end{bt} has attributes $A_{T_{1{n_1}}}$ and key attributes $K_{1{n_1}}$; $V_1$ has attributes $A_{V_1}$.